gapotchenko/Turbo-CocoR/README.md

 ## Requirements

 - Turbo Coco/R tool itself requires .NET SDK 7.0+
-- The produced source files are not the subjects of any requirements and can work anywhere
+- The produced source files are not subject to any requirements and can work anywhere

 ## Licensing